KY Law and Turn Signals — Fewer Drivers Seem to Be Using Them

 OTHER FACETS OF THE KENTUCKY TURN SIGNAL STATUTE

-The law also states that signals used by drivers must be mechanical devices.
+The law states that signals used by drivers must be mechanical devices.
 Now, if your signal isn't working, get it fixed, of course.
 But in the short term, I guess you'd HAVE to use hand signals...unless you're among those who DON'T use turn signals, which is why we're here in the first place.

 Again, I don't know that failure to use a turn signal would lead to a citation--I know of no such instances within my family and circle of friends--but it's VERY helpful to fellow motorists.